TakeMeTo404/gljs/readme.md

 ## FAQ

-#### What is the anvantage of GLSL-alike syntax?
+#### What is the advantage of GLSL-alike syntax?

 Since I had learned GLSL I have been lacking its utilities in JS and TS.
 I wanted to apply my knowledge